Exit 57

-Exit 57 is a 30-minute sketch comedy series that aired on the American television channel Comedy Central from 1995 to 1996; its cast was composed of comedians Stephen Colbert, Paul Dinello, Jodi Lennon, Mitch Rouse, and Amy Sedaris, all of whom had previously studied improv at The Second City in Chicago.
+Exit 57 is a 30-minute sketch comedy series that aired on the American television channel Comedy Central from 1995 to 1996; its original timeslot was Sundays at 10:00 p.m., but was later moved to Tuesdays at 9:00 p.m.
+The cast was composed of comedians Stephen Colbert, Paul Dinello, Jodi Lennon, Mitch Rouse, and Amy Sedaris, all of whom had previously studied improv at The Second City in Chicago.
 In 1999 Sedaris, Dinello, Colbert and Rouse also created the Comedy Central show Strangers with Candy.

-Humorist David Sedaris served as an additional writer for the series, sharing a single onscreen credit with his sister as "The Talent Family".

 All of the sketches in the series are implied to take place in the fictionalized suburban setting of the Quad Cities.

-Origin
+Premise

+The episodes usually run for around 20 minutes, and feature between four and seven sketches.
+The sketches all take place in a fictional setting, vaguely named Quad Cities, in reference to the real-life region between Iowa and Illinois.

+Development

+Conception

-Sedaris, Dinello, and Rouse initially were approached about developing a sketch comedy show for HBO Downtown Productions after appearing in a comic play titled Stitches., written by Amy Sedaris's brother David Sedaris.
-The group had not performed together using the name Exit 57 before the series was proposed, but rather came together to develop the show.
-The series was filmed in New York; Stephen Colbert moved from Chicago, leaving Second City, for this reason.
-Jodi Lennon moved from Chicago, leaving The Annoyance Theatre.
+Sedaris, Dinello, and Rouse were initially approached about developing a sketch comedy show for HBO Downtown Productions after appearing in a comic play titled Stitches written by Sedaris's brother David.
+The show was produced for Comedy Central by Joe Forristal and Nancy Geller.
+Sedaris and Dinello asked for Colbert's involvement, and he left The Second City, where they all met, so he could move to New York City and work on the show.
+During his time on New York, Colbert lived at the General Theological Seminary in Chelsea.
+Jodi Lennon, who attended the Second City training center with Rouse, was asked to audition for the show.
+She put a tape together, and later the other cast members went to see her perform at The Annoyance Theatre, after that she was hired and moved to New York.